OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-in-office-online.md

 ## Debug your add-in from Excel or Word on the web

-To debug your add-in by using Office for the web:
+To debug your add-in by using Office on the web:

 1. Deploy your add-in to a server that supports SSL.